allsensing-docs/docs/EN/product-document/allsensing/agsm.md

 ---
 description: >-
   The Allsensing Gas Sensor Module provides an easy way to add gas detectors to the Internet of Things.
-It can be easily integrated and applied to small, lightweight, high-performance, low-power wireles
 ---

 # AGSM user manual